Connect with PCC

 - Each applicant should make an appointment with an admissions counselor for a personal interview prior to enrollment in the College.
 The counseling session is designed to acquaint the student with the College and to help the student make a wise choice in program selection.

-Home schooled students must submit a copy of the home school’s approved registration from the state in which they are registered and an official transcript including the graduation date and documentation of completion of competency testing.
-Please note that the NC Division of Non-Public Education home school laws apply only to schools enrolling students of compulsory attendance age (at least 7 years of age but not yet 16 years of age).
+Home-schooled students must submit a copy of the home school’s approved registration from the state in which they are registered and an official transcript including the graduation date and documentation of completion of competency testing.
+Please note that the NC Division of Non-Public Education home school laws applies only to schools enrolling students of compulsory attendance age (at least 7 years of age but not yet 16 years of age).

 Please allow at least 2 weeks from the time you submit your admissions application for us to process your application.
 Once your application for admission has been processed, you will receive a welcome letter from us with further information.
 This letter will be sent to the address you’ve listed on the application.